 World wide: Biblissima IIIF Collections: https://iiif.biblissima.fr/collections/ This website gathers all of the available manifests of manuscripts and rare books (and is an awesome website in general for manuscripts research).

-Copy the URL (i.e. the information in your browser's address bar).
+Found it?
+Then copy the URL (i.e. the information in your browser's address bar).
 This is the key you need.
 If the manifest should open, you will see a page filled with json code.
 You don't need the code, only the URL.

 Share a detail on an image via Universal Viewer